How to place and maintain smoke alarms

 Where should I place smoke alarms?

-To get the best response from your alarm, it should go in the centre of the ceiling and away from obstructions or dead spaces (such as where the walls and ceiling join).
+To get the best response from your alarm, it should go in the centre of the ceiling and away from obstructions or dead spaces, such as where the walls and ceiling join.

-You should be able to hear it clearly across the whole space it is intended to cover, so you'll need to use a commonsense approach as you look around your house and consider the risks.
+You should be able to hear it clearly across the whole space it is intended to cover, so bear this in mind as you look around your home and consider the risks.

-You should consider whether you think members of your family would hear an alarm in the planned position from key areas, such as their bedroom, and whether anyone has needs that would better suit a different configuration – for example, a hearing impairment or a particularly heavy sleeper.
+You should consider whether you think members of your family would hear an alarm in the planned position from key areas, such as their bedroom.
+Plus whether anyone has needs that would better suit a different configuration – for example, a hearing impairment or a particularly heavy sleeper.

-Tips for installing your smoke alarms
+Tips for buying, installing and maintaining smoke alarms

+- Buy a Best Buy smoke alarm - this is the only way to guarantee that you'll end up with an alarm that's quickest to sound in an emergency.

-- Buy a smoke detector that has been tested to the European (British) Standard EN14604 (this will be on the box) - but bear in mind that two certified models were Don't Buys in our rigorous fire tests.
+- If you can't find a Best Buy, look for an alarm that's been tested to the BS EN 14604 standard - this will be shown on the box.
+But bear in mind that we've tested typical compliant alarms that have failed our tests and that the standard is broad and allows slow-to-trigger alarms to pass.

-- Write on the smoke alarm itself the day that it was installed (and the date that it, or the battery, should be replaced).
+- Write on the smoke alarm itself the day that it was installed, and the date that it, or the battery, should be replaced.

 - Follow the manufacturer's guidance on the installation, location and maintenance of the alarm.